khushbooc8/khushbooc8/README.md

 <ul>
   <li>🔁 Designed and maintained CI/CD pipelines for firmware build and test automation using Jenkins and GitHub Actions</li>
   <li>📦 Built and scaled internal packaging infrastructure for C++ libraries with automated CI enforcement</li>
-  <li>🐳 Containerized backend services using Docker and Kubernetes to improve deployment reliability</li>
+  <li>🐳 Containerized backend services using Docker to improve deployment reliability</li>
-  <li>🧵 Debugged multi-threaded systems, resolving race conditions, deadlocks, and performance bottlenecks</li>
 </ul>